Michael Maranda

 2002

-• “Aerial Farm Photography,” organised by the Dunlop Art Gallery (Regina SK), curated by Helen Marzolf, touring
+• “Ariel Farm Photography,” toured by the Dunlop Art Gallery (Regina SK), curated by Helen Marzolf

 2000